By Adam Brandon

 Independiente del Valle (IDV), based a few miles south of the Ecuadorian capital Quito, had once again sent shockwaves through South America by registering a major upset away from home.

-Their remarkable 2016 run to the Copa Libertadores final saw victories on the road against Boca Juniors and River Plate.
+Their remarkable 2016 run to the Copa Libertadores final saw a victory on the road against Boca Juniors in the semi-finals after they had already knocked out River Plate.
 At the time it was one in the eye for their detractors who said their success was solely down to the advantage of altitude.

 The victory over Corinthians last week was their first on the road in the Sudamericana this year, but wasn’t their first in this year’s competition to make headlines across the continent.